WillKidd/MycoSonic/MK1/info/AUDIOOUT.md

 3. **Bleeder Resistor**:
     - Connected in parallel to the tantalum capacitor (across the positive and negative terminals).
+    - In our case a resistor with 100 ohms (circuit has operating voltage of 5v)

 ## Circuit Operation
 The circuit utilizes the tantalum capacitor for its audio filtering properties, ensuring a stable and clean audio signal.
 The bleeder resistor, calculated as per the guidelines in the `BLEEDER.md` cheatsheet, ensures safe discharge of the capacitor when the circuit is powered off.